 Since AB-798 funds were awarded, LAVC's OER initiative -- OER @LAVC -- has grown exponentially, offering workshops, stipends, grant opportunities, and other support for faculty OER adoption.
-In the intervening years, LAVC has received additional funding to encourage OER adoptions, including a grant to create a Zero Textbook Cost Communication degree, and support from the ASCCC OER Initiative.
+In the intervening years, LAVC has received additional funding to encourage OER adoptions, including Zero Textbook Cost (ZTC) grants and ongoing support from the ASCCC OERI Initiative.

 If you haven’t already, please consider adopting open educational resources as an alternative to costly, traditional textbooks.
 Explore this guide to learn more about OER and discover resources.
 If you have additional questions, want to get involved, or need support, contact Meghan Cason.

 See LAVC's growing list of OER course sections since 2016.

 NEWS FLASH: Since 2011, College of the Canyons has seen a nearly 98 percent increase in the number of students graduating.
 Chancellor Diane Van Hook cites increased textbook affordability through OER adoption as a major contributing factor.
 Read the story here.

 This work is licensed under a Creative Commons Attribution 4.0 International License